How to Get a California Auto Dealer License

 - City and/or County Business License

-- Fictitious Occupational License: For businesses that operate under a name other than the actual name of the owner
+- Fictitious Name License: For businesses that operate under a name other than the actual name of the owner

-Note: If you are offering repair services, you will have to apply with your local Bureau of Automotive Repair.
+- Auto Repair Dealer License: For businesses offering repair services, you will have to apply with your local Bureau of Automotive Repair (BAR).

 Compile the Required Documents